Metalama//Conceptual documentation/Creating aspects/Writing T# templates/Writing compile-time code

 14 }

-No compile-time for, while and goto
+No compile-time for and goto

 foreach ( int i in meta.CompileTime( Enumerable.Range( 0, n ) ) )